Mathieu-Desrochers/Scheme-Experimentations/documentation/infrastructure/latex.md

      \\end{document}"

 __result__
-The content of the pdf file as a string.
+The content of the pdf file as a blob.

-    "%PDF-1.4
-     ...
-     %%EOF"